Achieving Rapid Recovery in an Overload Control for Large-Scale Service Systems: The Need to Relax the One-Way Sharing Rule

-Indeed, we consider an extreme example in which {\em all} of service pool $1$ is initially busy with customers from class $2$, and none of the type-$2$ agents are busy serving class-$1$ customers.
-We do this in order to convey the message that {\em it is the last few agents working with class $1$ that cause the delayed response}.
+We hasten to admit that we just considered an extreme example in which {\em all} of service pool $1$ is initially busy with customers from class $2$.
+We did so in order to convey the message that {\em it is the last few agents working with class $1$ that cause the largest part of the delayed response}.
 In particular, the $Z^n_{2,1}$ process decreases fast at the beginning, but then the decrease rate slows down considerably.

 From Figures \ref{fig2} and \ref{fig3}, it is also easy to see what happens in less extreme cases, when $0 < Z_{2,1}(0) < m_1$.
 For example, if we initialize with $20\%$ sharing in the wrong direction, we see that, without a release threshold, the time to activate sharing in the right direction is about $21 - 4 = 17$ time units.
 In contrast, with release thresholds, it is about $9 - 4 = 5$ time units.
+(Figures \ref{fig2} and \ref{fig3} show that the common value $4$ in these calculations is the time to go from $100\%$ sharing in the wrong direction to only $20\%$ sharing in the wrong direction, which would be the same in the two cases.)
 When we start with a lower percentage of agents sharing the wrong way, the difference becomes even more dramatic, because we eliminate a common initial period (here of length $4$ time units).